 The blouse pulls everything together.
 It shapes your silhouette, shows your personality, and ties the whole look into something coherent.

 Lehenga or saree, the blouse matters.
-And right now, there are no rigid rules around it.
+And right now, there are no rules around it.
 Mix styles, try something unexpected, and build a look that actually feels like yours.

 That is the best part of where bridal fashion is right now.